This post may contain affiliate links.

 Toss with zucchini noodles or spaghetti squash for a low carb side.
 Or use the pesto to marinate chicken, steak or pork chops for a delicious, low carb main dish.

 Basil pesto is also gluten free and can easily be made vegan by using a vegan parmesan style topping instead of parmesan cheese.

 I love to toss this basil pesto recipe with angel hair pasta, bucatini or fresh ravioli.
 You never want to heat up pesto like you would a red sauce.
 Instead, simply toss the pesto with the cooked pasta right after you drain the pasta.
 The heat from the pasta will heat up the pesto.

-For every 4 oz of dry pasta, you’ll want 3 tbsp of pesto to toss with the pasta.
+For every 4 ounces of dry pasta, you’ll want 3 tablespoons of pesto to toss with the pasta.
 Obviously, you can adjust to taste, but this is a good place to start.

 Basil pesto is most typically tossed with pasta, but can also be used in salads, chicken dishes or on pizza.
 Try this homemade basil pesto in these scrumptious recipes!

 - Pesto Baked Salmon

 - Grilled Vegetable Italian Panini